 Building on the initial work by Mountain Accord, UTA, and UDOT, the Central Wasatch Commission is tasked with coordinating among the affected jurisdictions and State transportation agencies to address equity and regional mobility in the Cottonwood Canyons and surrounding areas.

-To consider longer term needs, a working relationship between CWC and UDOT is being developed to conduct additional planning studies to address equity and regional mobility in the Cottonwood Canyons and surrounding areas.
+To consider longer term needs, a working relationship between CWC and UDOT has been developed to conduct additional planning studies to address equity and regional mobility in the Cottonwood Canyons and surrounding areas.
 All studies will feature a robust public process, including public comment periods and meetings, email updates and notifications and project information shared on social media channels and the project website.

 Little Cottonwood Environmental Impact Study